yxonic/ycc1/doc/ycc1-doc/c1-2-parser.md

 Studying some better error handling machanisms, such as that from `clang` project, is indeed helpful.
 But before that, we just take this plain solution and go on.

+# Generate AST

+During parsing, we also need to store all the information of those grammar units as a tree structure, which we refer to as AST.

+As a tree data structure, we need to define a node (a base class with several subclasses), store its children's links, and dynamically generate and destroy those nodes properly.
+Here we use the convenient facility provided by C++11: the `shared_ptr`, which provides a simple yet powerful ref-count garbage collecting pattern.

+All these are just trivial.
+To visualize the result, we can draw the tree out using graphviz.
+Here we implemented a builder pattern and an abstract factory pattern, with which we can abstract the visualizing process into two simple methods, and be able to write different visualizers without changing the main code.